-The art of creating a three dimensional mandala is extremely complex, requiring a high level of artistic mastery and technical skill in a multitude of mediums.
+The art of creating a 3-D mandala is extremely complex, requiring a high level of artistic mastery and technical skill in a multitude of mediums.
 Using computer-aided design (CAD), Pema Namdol incorporates celestial measurements from ancient Buddhist texts into an elaborate design plan which can include up to one hundred architectural blueprints.
 Once the design stage is completed, construction involves detailed craftsmanship in the areas of woodworking, carving, casting, painting, and fine metal crafting.

 Zangdok Palri Mandala

 Zangdok Palri, known as the "Copper Colored Mountain of Glory", is the celestial mansion of Guru Padmasambhava, the Tantric Guru who established Buddhism in Tibet in the 8th century.
 Pema Namdol's Zangdok Palri rendition incorporates celestial measurements derived from sources encoded by Guru Padmasambhava as found in over fifteen Nyingma Buddhist texts.
 This three tiered mandala represents the three kayas (body, speech, and mind) of Buddha and of the fully awakened potential inherent in every living being.
 Each floor of Zangdok Palri enshrines a different Vajrayana deity representing the three kayas.
 Tibetan Buddhists believe that anyone who makes a connection with Zangdok Palri, through seeing or entering its mandala, will received innumerable blessings directly from Guru Padmasambhava.